fNIRS/snirf/snirf_specification.md

 ### SNIRF data format summary

+Note that this table serves as machine-readable schema for the SNIRF format.
+Its format may not be altered.

+[//]: # (SCHEMA BEGIN)

 |  SNIRF-formatted NIRS data structure  |            Meaning of the data               |     Type       |
 |---------------------------------------|----------------------------------------------|----------------|
 | `/formatVersion`                      | * SNIRF format version                       |   `"s"`      * |